 Official 7 Day National Weather Service Forecast (ORZ029)

-Friday Night: Mostly cloudy with a chance of rain and snow showers in the evening, then partly cloudy after midnight.
-Lows in the lower to mid 30s.
+Monday Night: Mostly cloudy with a 40 percent chance of rain and snow showers in the evening, then partly cloudy after midnight.
+Snow level 4100 feet in the evening.
+Lows in the mid 20s to lower 30s.
+West winds 10 to 20 mph with gusts to around 40 mph decreasing to 5 to 10 mph after midnight.

 Product Disclaimer